XR Glasses

 Extend Desktop: Expand your workspace across multiple virtual monitors.

-For VITURE Pro XR Glasses, SpaceWalker allows you to choose a refresh rate (120Hz, 90Hz, or 60Hz) each time you launch the app when VITURE Pro XR Glasses are connected.
-Conveniently, SpaceWalker remembers your last chosen refresh rate and sets it by default on launch.
+For supported models, SpaceWalker allows you to choose a refresh rate (120Hz, 90Hz, or 60Hz) each time you launch the app with your XR Glasses connected.

-Modifying the refresh rate within SpaceWalker while the app is running is currently not available.
-To apply a new refresh rate setting, please reconnect your VITURE Pro XR Glasses.
+Refresh rate cannot be changed while the app is running.
+To apply a different refresh rate, please disconnect and reconnect your XR Glasses.

 Important Notes